MadLadSquad/MadLadSquadSite/desktop.md

 #### How do we achieve this?

-1. The desktop is developed as a bunch of swapable modules, rather than a fully integrated solution
+1. The desktop is developed as a bunch of swappable modules, rather than a fully integrated solution
-1. Applications are built as self-contained atoms that don't necessarily depend on any other UDE application(not necessarily when talking about libraries)
+1. Applications are built as self-contained atoms that don't necessarily depend on any other UDE application (not necessarily when talking about libraries)
 1. Documentation of features is our top priority when developing any feature.
 The moment it is pushed to a repository, it should be fully documented
 1. For formats such as foreign themes, we build multidirectional adapters and conversion tools